-- 101.7.1 Freestyle Relay-Four swimmers on each team, each to swim one-fourth of the prescribed distance using any desired stroke(s).
-Freestyle finish rules apply. - 101.7.2 Medley Relay-Four swimmers on each team, each to swim one-fourth of the prescribed distance in the following order: first, backstroke; second, breaststroke; third, butterfly; fourth, freestyle.
+101.7.1 Freestyle Relay-Four swimmers on each team, each to swim one-fourth of the prescribed distance using any desired stroke(s).
+Freestyle finish rules apply.

+101.7.2 Medley Relay-Four swimmers on each team, each to swim one-fourth of the prescribed distance in the following order: first, backstroke; second, breaststroke; third, butterfly; fourth, freestyle.
 Rules pertaining to each stroke used shall govern where applicable.
-At the end of each leg, the finish rule for each stroke applies in each case.
+At the end of each leg, the finish rules for that stroke apply.

-101.7.3 Rules Pertaining to Relay Races
+101.7.3 Rules Pertaining to Relays

-- A No swimmer shall swim more than one leg in any relay event. - B When automatic relay takeoff judging is used, all swimmers must touch the touchplate or pad in their respective lanes at the end of the course to have finished their legs of the relay race.
+A No swimmer shall swim more than one leg in any relay event.

+B When automatic relay takeoff judging is used, all swimmers must touch the touchplate or pad in their respective lanes at the end of the course to have finished their legs of the relay.